fkryvyts-codete/graphql-subscription/README.md

 # graphql-subscription
-Example project, that demonstrates usage of graphql sunscriptions
+Example project, that demonstrates usage of graphql subscriptions

 Project consists of 2 folders: server - contains server-related code.
 It is normal maven project that can be run from within  IntelliJ